mpumasupa/Milagros-Pumasupa-AI-Portafolio-/AI-Applications/AI-Research-Agent/README.md

 ## License

-This project is developed for educational purposes as part of ITAI 2277 and the AI Agents Hackathon 2025.
+This project is developed for educational purposes as part of ITAI 2277:Artificial Intelligence Resource course and the AI Agents Hackathon 2025.